 At last some things are starting to take shape.

-This is the fireplace at the office end of the living room, not maybe in it's final version, but at least looking almost done!
+This is the fireplace at the office end of the living room, maybe not in it's final version, but at least looking almost done!
 The gift wrapped spade (or is it?) was a lovely Christmas present from my eldest son Simon.
-We just can't bring ourselves to unwrap it yet.
-Maybe he can be the first to use it!!
+We just can't bring ourselves to unwrap it yet ... maybe he could be the first to use it!!

 We had a lovely relaxing Sunday.
 After a couple of cups of coffee and hot buttered toast we scraped the car along the ice to get to the village hall to visit our first Great Haseley Farmers Market.
 There was free bacon butties and coffee for everyone and the range of stalls was VERY impressive.
 All locally made and produced, meats, cheeses, breads, fudge, flowers, hand woven blankets and felted bowls, sweets and popcorn (courtesy of the Brownies), wine, the most glorious home made cakes, ready prepared meals, just waiting to be popped into your freezer and passed off as your own! (as if!! he he), and bulbs of every sort and description.